zackyao11/Data_Skills_2_project/README.md

 history in grading, so while I will lean toward giving the same grade to everyone in a group, it is possible that group members will recieve different grades.

+The link to create your project repository is available [here](https://classroom.github.com/g/V85WM5hs).

+If there is a chance you will work in a group, do not create an individual repository and do not commit any code.
+Wait until you form a group, and then create a group repo.  *Once code has been committed to a project, no group may be formed or added to.  *And remember that a proper commit * *history will be a part of your grade.*

 ------

 ### Project Description: